How to Proceed

 Courts exist to examine difficult questions carefully.

-This project borrows the structure of a trial—not to imitate law, but to discipline inquiry:
+This project borrows the structure of a trial — not to imitate law, but to discipline inquiry:

-• claims are defined
+- claims are defined

-• limits are stated
+- limits are stated

-• witnesses are examined
+- witnesses are examined

-• uncertainty is preserved
+- uncertainty is preserved throughout

 The format slows thinking down and prevents speculation from outrunning evidence.

-It is a vision—a possible outcome—in which public attention is drawn, at scale, toward the Choose Love Movement.
+It is a vision — a detailed, possible scenario — in which public attention is drawn, at scale, toward the message of the Choose Love Movement.
+Think of it as a what if, not a claim.

 You will encounter recurring dates and numbers throughout this site.
 They are: